What Does it Take to Be an Orthotist or Prosthetist?

 Related Job Titles

-There were about 7,800 jobs for Orthotist or Prosthetist in 2016 (in the United States).
+In the United States, there were 7,800 jobs for Orthotist or Prosthetist in 2016.
 New jobs are being produced at a rate of 21.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Orthotist or Prosthetist by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+The BLS estimates 700 yearly job openings in this field.

 The states with the most job growth for Orthotist or Prosthetist are Colorado, Virginia, and Arizona.
 Watch out if you plan on working in Kansas, Delaware, or Pennsylvania.
 These states have the worst job growth for this type of profession.